mkbhasin/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+It was not easy acting out a different setting in my apartment.
+My scene takes place in the mountains in the hours of the evening, and that was hard to portray in my apartment in broad daylight.
+The use of a flashlight seemed futile when there was light beaming from my window.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Initially, I planned on just two audio-based interactions with the light: "on" and "brighter" (to see the sign).
+We decided that it could also be worthwhile to include a "dimmer" interaction, possibly when there is an animal (maybe a deer) walking by so to not disturb it.

 ## Part C. Prototype the device